phanindra-max/my-port/README.md

 # Phaninda's Portfolio

-- This my portfolio website to showcase all my work.
+- This is my portfolio website to showcase all my work.
-- Check out the github page: [Phanindra's Website](https://phanindra-max.github.io/my-port/)
+- Check out the GitHub page: [Phanindra's Website](https://phanindra-max.github.io/my-port/)

 ## For making your own version of this website